 Football: Arsenal give Wenger reason to smile with West Ham hammering

-LONDON: Arsenal responded to Arsene Wenger's decision to bring his 22-year reign as manager to a close at the end of the season by thumping West Ham 4-1 in a subdued atmosphere at the Emirates on Sunday (Apr 22).
+LONDON: Arsene Wenger decided to bring his 22-year reign as manager to a close to unite the club's frustrated fanbase, the Frenchman revealed after a 4-1 victory over West Ham was played out in a surprisingly subdued atmosphere at the Emirates on Sunday (Apr 22).

-Wenger, 68, had come under growing pressure to go from disgruntled supporters having failed to win the Premier League for 14 years before announcing his decision to leave on Friday.
+Wenger, 68, had come under growing pressure to go by supporters prior to making his decision public on Friday.

-And despite players and the club's hierarchy promising that Wenger would be given a grand send off, there was little sign of tributes to a man who is by a distance Arsenal's most successful ever manager with three Premier League titles and a record seven FA Cups to his name.
+Arsenal have won three Premier League titles and a record seven FA Cups under Wenger, but haven't won the league for 14 years.

-However, four second-half goals from Nacho Monreal, Aaron Ramsey and two late strikes from Alexandre Lacazette ensured Wenger was able to celebrate a comfortable victory on a gloriously sunny Sunday afternoon in the British capital.
+The Gunners are on course for their worst-ever finish of Wenger's reign in the Premier League as they languish in sixth, six points behind Chelsea, despite goals from Nacho Monreal, Aaron Ramsey and two late strikes from Alexandre Lacazette ensuring a comfortable victory over West Ham.

 In his programme notes Wenger reiterated his plea for the fans to get behind the team for the rest of the season with Arsenal still in with a chance of qualifying for next season's Champions League via the Europa League.